gkontogiannhs/mdds/README.md

 To retrieve the similar documents, use the neighbors method.
 Provide a similarity threshold value (similar) and a distance function (dist_func) that computes the similarity between two documents.
 ```
-# get neighbors with similarity bigger than 65%
+# get documents that are at least 65% similar or greater
 actual_neighbors = lsh.neighbors(similar=0.65, dist_func=cosine_similarity)
 # actual_neighbors = lsh.neighbors(similar=0.65, dist_func=jaccard)
 print(actual_neighbors, end='\n\n')